Surex can help you save on business insurance in British Columbia

 Amount of general liability: Depending on the contracts your small business gets, some will require a minimum amount of general liability included in your commercial insurance policy.
 Common amounts are $2 million and $5 million.

 Coverage options: Every small business is unique.
 Coverage options to properly protect your business will vary.
 The more coverages your business requires, the more costly — all things equal — your policy will be, compared to a business needing less coverage options.

 Deductible: A common business insurance deductible in BC is $1000.
 Your deductible is the amount you pay, out of your own pocket, when you need to activate your commercial policy because of a claim.
 If you’re wanting to find a way to lower your annual business insurance premium amount, and can afford to do so, increasing your deductible is something you can consider.

-The industry you’re in: Commercial insurance policy rates will vary, depending on the industry you’re in.
+The industry you’re in: Business insurance in British Columbia varies depending on the industry you’re in.
 This variance can be because the cost of a potential claim is higher, the likelihood of a claim is higher or the degree of coverage you need, among other reasons.

 Partnering with the top commercial insurers in British Columbia is how Surex is able to get you cheap commercial insurance rates.
-Our partner business insurers in BC include:
+Our partner business insurers in British Columbia include:

 - Gore Mutual

 Being able to shop your business insurance policy among the above insurers means you’ll know you’re getting a great, cheap commercial insurance rate.